 The Baba Arc is the fourth story arc in the Dragon Ball series

-After defeating the Red Ribbon Army, Goku goes to help his indian friend, Upa, revive his father who was killed by Mercenary Tao.
+After defeating the Red Ribbon Army, Goku goes to help his Indian friend, Upa, revive his father who was killed by Tao Pai Pai.
 They only need one more Dragon Ball to do so but the radar can't pick it up.
-Roshi suggests going to visit his sister, Fortune Teller Baba, to locate it through her crystal ball.
-However she requires payment in the form of either an enormous fee or by defeating her warriors.
-Naturally the group have to take the latter option.
+Roshi suggests to go visit his sister, Fortuneteller Baba, to locate it through her crystal ball.
+However, she requires payment in the form of either an enormous fee or by defeating her warriors.
+Naturally, the group have to take the latter option.

-Yamcha takes over for Up and Puar for the next match, but his opponent isn't coming.
+Yamcha takes over for Upa and Puar for the next match, but his opponent isn't coming.
 Or has he?
-The next fighter is the Invisible Man!
-Yamcha finds himself quickly being battered around by a foe he can't see, and even trying to listening for Invisible's movements isn't working- Baba sings loudly to stop that tactic.
+The next fighter is the Invisible Man (or as he's called here, See-Through)!
+Yamcha finds himself quickly being battered around by a foe he can't see, and even trying to listening for See-Through's movements isn't working- Baba sings loudly to stop that tactic.
 Getting an idea, Krillin has Goku fly off and bring back Roshi and Bulma back.
-The monk then pulls down Bulma's top, and the sight of her exposed breasts cause Kame Sennin to have a massive nosebleed.
+The monk then pulls down Bulma's top, and the sight of her exposed breasts causes Roshi to have a massive nosebleed.
 The blood hits the Invisible Man, exposing him and allowing Yamcha to win.

 We learn that Master Roshi and Baba are siblings, and Baba moves the contest to a new location; a narrow bridge suspended over a pool of acid, ominously dubbed The Devil's Cesspool.

-Goku eagerly jumps in, and takes the Mummy down in one shot, much to everyone's shock.
+Goku eagerly jumps in, and takes Bandages down in one shot, much to everyone's shock.

-Baba's penultimate champion is the Devilman, a two-time winner of the World Tournament.
+Baba's penultimate champion is Spike the Devilman, a two-time winner of the World Tournament.
 However, he too cannot defeat Goku.
-Even his ultimate move, a beam that causes people to self-destruct from their own inner evil, fails because Goku is too purehearted.
+Even his ultimate move, a beam that causes people to self-destruct from their own inner evil, fails because Goku is too pure-hearted.

 The last warrior is...an old fellow in Chinese clothing, his face hidden behind a bunny mask.
 The Masked Fighter asks that the last match be fought in the original arena.
 While no one is impressed by the Masked Fighter's appearence, Goku can't help but feel comforted by his enemy for some reason...